-Ogatsu Suzuri are inkstones produced in Ogatsu, Ishinomaki City, Miyagi Prefecture, where even today artisans still carefully hand-carve and polish each individual piece.
-Under the aegis of the Date domain and with an abundance of good quality quarried slate a thriving industry was established some 600 years ago.
+Ogatsu inkstones are produced in Ogatsu, city of Ishinomaki, Miyagi prefecture, where artisans still carefully hand carve and polish every piece even today.
+Under the aegis of the Date domain and with an abundance of good quality quarried slate, the inkstone industry was thrived.

-The characteristic features of Ogatsu Suzuri are its lustrous smoky black and beautiful natural patterns; it is also hard wearing, and ideal for smooth rubbing of ink sticks with good color development.
-Ogatsu stone, the raw material also known as genshoseki, is a highly durable black hard slate resistant to compression and bending, with a low level of water absorption; it is also used for roofs and as a building material, and recently has arrived on the dining table in the form of stone serving dishes and plates.
+The characteristic features of Ogatsu inkstone are its lustrous smoky black and beautiful natural patterns.
+It is also hard wearing and is ideal for smooth rubbing of inksticks with good color development.
+Ogatsu stone, the raw material that is also known as genshoseki is a black hard slate.
+This black hard slate is known for its durableness and is resistant to the compression and bending with low water absorption.

-The production of Ogatsu Suzuri was temporarily suspended due to the Great East Japan Earthquake, but fortunately, neither the technology nor the quarries were lost, and with the reconstruction of the region, production has started again.
+The production of Ogatsu inkstone was temporarily suspended due to the 2011 earthquake off the Pacific coast of Tohoku.
+Fortunately, neither the technology nor the quarries were lost, and the production has activated its revival along with the reconstruction of the region.

-There is also an anecdote from the Edo period (1603-1868) that Lord Date Masamune was very pleased to be presented with an Ogatsu Suzuri, and an inkstone was discovered in his grave, from which we can infer it was a treasured possession.
-The artisans were much appreciated by his son Tadamune as well, and were employed by the Date domain.
-Not only artisans, but also the quarries fell under his protection; so the inkstone industry with an abundance of quality raw materials, highly-skilled artisans, and powerful patronage was set to increasingly prosper.
-According to Honai Fudoki (description of regional climate, culture, etc.), in the late Edo period, Ogatsu Suzuri became a local specialty, leading us to understand they were items indicating their owner’s refinement and good taste.
+There is also an anecdote from the Edo period (1603-1868) that the lord Masamune DATE was very pleased to be gifted an Ogatsu inkstone.
+It can be inferred that it was one of his treasured possessions since an inkstone was discovered in his grave.
+The artisans were much appreciated by his son Tadamune DATE as well and were employed by the Date domain.
+Not only artisans, but also the quarries were placed under his protection.
+This powerful patronage encouraged this craft to grow even more.
+According to a book called Honai Fudoki (description of regional climate, culture, etc.) it is indicated that the Ogatsu inkstones became a local specialty and were treated as the owner's refinements and quality items.

-In 1985, Ogatsu Suzuri was certified as a Japanese traditional craft and the skills to make beautiful and practical Ogtatsu Suzuri have been passed down to the present day.
+In 1985, Ogatsu inkstone was registered as a Japanese Traditional Craft and the skills to make beautiful and practical Ogtatsu inkstones have been passed down to the present day.

 General Production Process

-Next, the sea section is fully cut out.
-In addition to the sea to pool ink, a gentle slope from the hill to the sea is also carved.
-The dimensions of the sea are traditionally prescribed; the area is one third of the whole inkstone, and the deepest part is two thirds of the inkstone thickness.
-In the course of carving, the craftsman checks the depth, area, and smoothness of the slope by touch.
+- 3. Carving the ink pool The ink pool part is fully cut out.
+In addition to the ink pool, a gentle slope from the bank to the ink pool is also carved.
+The dimension of the ink pool is traditionally prescribed as the area is one third of the whole inkstone, and the deepest part is two thirds of the inkstone thickness.
+In the course of carving, the craftsman checks the depth, area, and smoothness of the slope by hand touch.

 - 4. Polishing

-Polishing is a process to adjust the shape while smoothing the surface.
-The process consists of three stages: inner, outer, and final polishing.
-In each stage a different whetstone and water-resistant paper is used.
+It consists in three stages of inner, outer, and final polishing.
+In each stage, a different whetstone and water resistant paper are used.